By Juliano Oliveira

-During Studio G – a workshop that supports young adults on the autism spectrum in the transition to employment – Dr Taggar and Mr Smith talked on how the organisation could work with participants in soft skills related to social communication employment.
+During Studio G – a workshop that supports young adults on the autism spectrum in the transition to employment – Dr Taggar and Mr Smith talked about how the organisation could work with participants in soft skills related to social communication employment.

 “We piloted the program at Studio G with a small group of participants, and we had massive progress with their goals.
 We started to think we could offer this as a program,” tells Dr Taggar.